takeshixx/webfixy/README.md

 WebFixy
 =======

 [WebFig](http://wiki.mikrotik.com/wiki/Manual:Webfig) is a web management interface that comes with MikroTik's [RouterOS](http://www.mikrotik.com/software).
-By default it encrypts HTTP traffic (even without SSL/TLS) by implementing a authentication and encryption scheme similar to PPTP (MS-CHAP-V2 for authentication, MPPE key derivation and RC4 for encryption).
+By default it encrypts HTTP traffic (even without SSL/TLS) by implementing an authentication and encryption scheme similar to PPTP (MS-CHAP-V2 for authentication, MPPE key derivation and RC4 for encryption).
 WebFixy is a web proxy that decrypts WebFig sessions on-the-fly in order to observe the communication between a browser and a RouterOS host.
 It also supports encryption of payloads, which allows to tamper with traffic.
 However, currently there are various limitations for tampering.

 Check out [this](https://www.insinuator.net/2016/05/implementing-an-obsolete-vpn-protocol-on-top-of-http-because-why-not/) blog post for some more information.